-Scotscape install first engineered Living Wall that has been designed to support trees and shrubs on the side of buildings
+Scotscape install first engineered Living Walls designed to support trees and shrubs on the side of buildings

-Scotscape have installed a 25m2 woodland trial wall at their Head Office in Surbiton which has been designed to support a ‘mini forest of trees and shrubs’.
+Scotscape have installed a 25m2 woodland trial wall (living walls) at their Head Office in Surbiton which has been designed to support a ‘mini forest of trees and shrubs’.

 The wall is natural a progression to their hugely successful patented Living Wall system, which has been widely used in the UK and abroad over the past 7 years.
 Our goal is to make our cities more resilient to climate change and urban pollution and this evolution of vertical greening could play an important role.
 Retrofitting our existing buildings successfully is crucial to improving our resilience.